Haiti's Prime Minister Resigns After Riots Over Fuel Price Hike

 Haiti's Prime Minister Jack Guy Lafontant resigned Saturday after days of riots sparked by a plan to raise prices on fuel.

 Haitian President President Jovenel Moïse said on Twitter that he had accepted Lafontant's resignation as well as members of his cabinet.
-Moise said he would work to choose a new prime minister.
+Moïse said he would work to choose a new prime minister.

 Lafontant, a doctor who only took up the job of prime minister in early 2017, resigned shortly before a no-confidence vote was to be called in Haiti's parliament, which could have led to his removal from office.